The Chakri dynasty has reigned in Thailand since 1782. Since that time there have been nine kings, each reigning under the name Rama.

 After King Bhumibol died in 2016, his son, Maha Vajiralongkorn, became King Rama X. The king, who has been divorced three times, has seven children, and it is unclear which of his sons will be next in the line of succession.

 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

 King Bhumibol Adulyadej: A Life's Work edited by Nicholas Grossman and Dominic Faulder.
-An illustrated biography of the Thai king, from his birth in America to his unexpected accession to the throne, the Cold War and Indochina War periods.
+An illustrated biography of the Thai king.
 Includes essays on the controversial lèse-majesté law and the succession.